The Path to Proton Structure at One-Percent Accuracy

-A full understanding of the origin of the differences between PDFs determined by different groups and their impact on LHC phenomenology would require a dedicated benchmark study, such as the ones carried out for the PDF4LHC15 combination~\cite{Butterworth:2015oua} and as part of the ongoing efforts towards a PDF4LHC21 update~\cite{Cridge:2021qjj}.
+A full understanding of the origin of the differences between PDFs determined by different groups and their impact on LHC phenomenology would require a dedicated benchmark study, such as the ones carried out for the PDF4LHC15~\cite{Butterworth:2015oua} and PDF4LHC21~\cite{Cridge:2021qjj,Ball:2022hsh} combinations for NNPDF3.0 and NNPDF3.1 respectively.
 In the remainder of this section, we will assess how these differences at the level of parton luminosities translate into LHC cross-sections and distributions.